-At our Glendale, Pasadena, and La Cañada offices, our team of doctors are committed to ensuring excellent post-surgery care and maximizing your recovery time and healing process.
+At our Pasadena office, our team of doctors are committed to ensuring excellent post-surgery care and maximizing your recovery time and healing process.
 However, since 2012, Exparel has helped over 6 million patients worldwide with pain management following their dental surgery.

 At Lytle, Tate & Stamper, we pride ourselves on being opioid-free and do our part to combat the opioid epidemic our society is facing.
 Exparel is a non-opioid alternative that is meant to provide long-lasting pain relief following a dental procedure.
 It is a single dose medication that works as a nerve blocker, stopping your mouth from sending pain signals to your brain.
 Studies show that it provides a 46% decrease in pain when compared to a placebo.
 When over-the-counter medication is not sufficient, Exparel can alleviate the pain experienced post-surgery.